claudioc/node-htmx-ts-starter-kit/README.md

 ## Deployment

 This is on you.
 I own a small VPS and I run all my projects from there.
+Ideally, you want to run this process behind a reverse proxy where you also end your TLS connection.
+I use ngnix and letsencrypt for my tls certificates.

 If you have successfully deployed a project inherited from this kit, in some cloud, and you want to share the steps please open a PR!